 The second month

-Your puppy should be mostly weaned off his mother’s milk by this stage.
+By this stage in your puppy’s development he should be mostly weaned off his mother’s milk.
 He might still be learning from his littermates at this point, but he should also be exposed regularly to humans for play and for training purposes.

 The third month